Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Formulation

 In the same manner as with the bare longitudinal susceptibility, the bare transverse spin susceptibility is expressed as

 The method for deriving the bare transverse spin susceptibility $\hat{\chi}^{\mp,0}(\textbf{q},i\omega_{m})$ involves changing only the spin indices.
-Through the use of a real-space-dependent RPA, Eq.~(16) is rewritten as Eq.~(B) in Fig.~\ref{RPA} based on the Feynman diagram.
+By a real-space-dependent RPA, we can rewrite Eq.~(16) as Eq.~(B) in Fig.~\ref{RPA} on the basis of the Feynman diagram.
 Thus, the transverse spin susceptibility is approximated as

 Hereafter, we discuss the case in which the frequency $\omega=0$.
 In the absence of SOC, $\chi^{zz}(\textbf{q})=\chi^{\pm}(\textbf{q})=\chi^{\mp}(\textbf{q})$ because of the SU(2) symmetry.
 However, in the presence of SOC, $\hat{\chi}^{zz}(\textbf{q})\ne\hat{\chi}^{\pm}(\textbf{q})\ne\hat{\chi}^{\mp}(\textbf{q})$.